Deconstructing The Beatles

 home stereo, without having to buy any other equipment.

-Method #2A: Headphones
+Alternate Method #1: Headphones

 You can do the same physical hookup as above but using your